 Webster MS, Colton MA, Darling ES, Armstrong J, Pinsky ML, Knowlton N and DE Schindler.
 2017.
 Who Should Pick the Winners of Climate Change?
 Trends in Ecology and Evolution 32: 167-173.

 Darling ES.
 2014.
 Conserve climate refugia.
 In “A to-do list for the world’s parks”.
 Nature 515: 28-30.

 Côté IM and ES Darling.
 2010.
 Rethinking Ecosystem Resilience in the Face of Climate Change.
 PLOS Biology 8: e1000438.

 Scleractinian corals are a diverse and threatened group of species that provide critical habitat and architecture on tropical reefs.
-I am using trait-based approaches to classify the life-history strategies of reef corals in order to evaluate theories of community ecology and predict the impact of environmental and anthropogenic stressors on coral reefs.
-A current focus of my research is combining trait information with community composition to calculate functional diversity in reef corals across the Indian and Pacific Oceans.
+I am using trait-based approaches to classify the life-history strategies of reef corals in order to evaluate theories of community ecology and predict the impact of environmental and anthropogenic stressors on coral reefs, and how coral traits relate to reef fish assemblages.
 I am also a Managing Editor of the online and open-source Coral Traits Database.

 Madin JS, Hoogenboom M, Connolly S, Darling ES, Falster D, Huang D, Keith S, Mizerek T, Pandolfi JM, Putnam H, Baird AH.
 2016.
 A trait-based approach to advance coral reef science.
-Trends in Ecology and Evolution, in press.
+Trends in Ecology and Evolution 31: 419-428.